riscv-steel/riscv-steel/docs/source/core.md

   <figcaption><strong>Figure 3</strong> - Interrupt request timing diagram</figcaption>
 </figure>

-An interrupt request is accepted by the processor core only when:
+An interrupt request is accepted if:

 - the global interrupt enable bit is set (field **mie** in the **mstatus** CSR), and

 - the corresponding interrupt type is enabled (fields **meie**, **mtie** and **msie** in the **mie** CSR).

-The processor core proceeds as follows when an interrupt request is accepted:
+The processor proceeds as follows when an interrupt request is accepted:

 - the execution of the current instruction is aborted.